MUSIC RECORDING TECHNOLOGY & AUDIO DESIGN

 Core to the major is a six semester sequence of courses in electro-acoustic music.
 These provide a solid grounding in acoustics, MIDI, synthesis, digital audio, audio recording & film/video scoring.

-NOTE: this is a very hands on degree and if you are admitted you will be part of the tech crew that is responsible for recording and providing sound reinforcement to the 300 some concerts that are produced in the school of music and dance every year.
+NOTE: This is a very hands on degree and if you are admitted you will be part of the tech crew that is responsible for recording and providing sound reinforcement to the 300 some concerts that are produced in the school of music and dance every year.

 This is an important position, and you will be working with professional engineering staff and training one-on-one on state-of-the-art equipment, the makes and models of which are found in equipment rigs on the finest touring companies with major artists such as Lady Gaga, Paul McCartney etc.